 Chrysanthemum Facts and Symbolism

-As a symbol that fall is near, chrysanthemums will soon begin filling nurseries and landscapes all over Texas.
-Chrysanthemums come in mostly orange, gold, burgundy, bronze, red, and yellow, but can also be found in white, pink, and sometimes lavender or violet.
+As a symbol that fall is near, chrysanthemums, also known as garden mums, will soon begin filling nurseries and landscapes all over Texas.
+Garden mums come in mostly orange, gold, burgundy, bronze, red, and yellow, but can also be found in white, pink, and sometimes lavender or violet.
 While the symbolism of chrysanthemums varies depending on where in the world you live, the general symbolism is usually pretty similar no matter where you live.
 Usually, chrysanthemums symbolize longevity, fidelity, joy, and optimism.
 The fact that chrysanthemums grow from fall and into the beginning of winter contributes to its symbolic meaning for longevity.

 • Red chrysanthemums symbolize love and deep passion.